yanglangfei/FontDroid/README.md

 ![2]

-The widgets have the following custom attributes:
+These widgets have the following custom attributes:

 ```xml
 <attr name="typefaceAssetPath" format="string" />